evantwout/web/source/installation.rst

 The code is available from https://github.com/bempp/bempp.

 To download the code, you need to have the Git version control system (`<http://git-scm.com>`_) installed.
-To get the (stable) version 1.1 of the library, execute ::
+To get the (beta) version 1.9 of the library, execute ::

-    git clone -b release_1.1 git://github.com/bempp/bempp.git
+    git clone -b release_1.9 git://github.com/bempp/bempp.git

 from the command line in an empty directory.
+To get the older stable version 1.1, run ``git clone -b release_1.1 git://github.com/bempp/bempp.git`` instead.
-To download the current development version, run ``git clone git://github.com/bempp/bempp.git`` instead.
+To download the current development version, run ``git clone git://github.com/bempp/bempp.git``.
 (Note that the development version is by definition less stable and less well tested.)

 Installation
 ------------